jminjares4/Microprocessor-2-Lab-Template/doc_pages/lab8.md

-# LAB 8 DAC Peripheral
+# Lab 8 DAC Peripheral

 ### Objective
 * The objective for this lab is to use and understand the DAC driver of espressif.
 The ESP32 DAC has a 8-bit resolution therefore the output ranges from 0-255 bits or 0.0-3.3V.
 Knowing this, for this lab use GPIO 25 to generate a sine wave and in GPIO 26 generate a triangle wave.